 The Brent Community Panel brings together people with a passion for and knowledge of the London Borough of Brent.
-It is made up of 15 group members, plus the chair.

 Community Review Panel members are chosen to:

 - bring a strong understanding of Brent, the way it works, its history and its inhabitants - provide positive advice from a community perspective on proposals for development and change - advise on the needs of existing and new residential and business communities.